(c) 2017 | Designed by Turnart | Epartnow@gmail.com

-Elaine’s lead role in the award-winning indie Slipaway has garnered four Best Actress Awards (New York Indie Film Festival; Mindfield Film Festival; Hollywood Film Competition & 11PM Festival, Italy) and another three nominations (Pasadena Int.
+Elaine’s lead role in the award-winning indie Slipaway has garnered six Best Actress Awards (New York Indie Film Festival; Mindfield Film Festival; Hollywood Film Competition & 11PM Festival, Italy) and another four nominations (Pasadena Int.
 Film Festival; Int.
 Filmmakers Festival of World Cinema, Nice; Utah Film Awards).

 Her broad range spans from top flight comedic chops to a deep dramatic sensitivity.
 Her knowledge of basic French and Spanish enables her to do authentic accents, as does having lived in the South for years; she also does New York, Irish, Cockney and British, as well as a broad “European” dialect.

 Elaine swims, snorkels and has a PADI license to scuba dive.
 She loves rock ‘n roll and is a good ballroom dancer.
-The proud guardian of two dogs, she has trained her rat terrier, Deva, to do all sorts of tricks, and has managed to teach her Jack Russell, Pip, to sit still for 30 seconds!
 She’s a whiz of a typist, can drive a stick shift and pick-ups, knows how to shoot, has done voiceover work, is a pretty quick study, and always willing to learn something new.
 She studied with the late, great Uta Hagen, among others, and has an excellent resume.

 Favorite Books: The Chalice & the Blade by Riane Eisler, Anything by Ursula K. Le Guin, Stieg Larson’s Trilogy, Harry Potter Series, Angle of Repose by William Stegner, and--of course--The Quotable Woman, The First 5,000 Years!